statiagov/gesmew/guides/content/developer/core/shipments.md

 * Regular
 * Heavy (for items over a certain weight)

-Shipping Categories are created in the admin interface ("Configuration" -> "Shipping Categories") and then assigned to products ("Products" -> "Edit").
+Shipping Categories are created in the admin interface ("Configuration" -> "Shipping Categories") and then assigned to establishments ("Products" -> "Edit").

 $$$
 Follow up: on a clean install + seed data I ended up with two Shipping Categories - "Default Shipping" and "Default"
 $$$

-During checkout, the shipping categories of the products in your order will determine which calculator will be used to price its shipping for each Shipping Method.
+During checkout, the shipping categories of the establishments in your inspection will determine which calculator will be used to price its shipping for each Shipping Method.

 ### Calculators